-we have had over 5000 people take part in wheelchair basketball in under 3 months…
+we have had over 5000 people take part in wheelchair sports in under 3 months…

 Here is what we did ….

 Brighton and Hove city council were the biggest sponsors of the project so the majority of this program has been delivered in the city, it was launched at the Take part schools event with 40 schools coming to Whitehawk city school on April 25th, that’s why our trailer is Branded up with the Brighton + Hove Council logo and the Pathway program is known as the B+H Rolling Sports Pathway.

 Below is a picture of my son looking for typos on the new leaflets at the launch of the program at Whitehawk school at our table… he found 3 typos